 Please note that if you are unsatisfied with the professor's decision at the end of the regrade process and you have made every effort to understand her reasoning, you have the right to apply for a Special Consideration Request to the Academic Department (the first level is an appeal to the Undergraduate Coordinator).

 Weekly Topic Outline

-Week 1 (September 3) - Introduction to the Course
+Week 1 (September 5) - Introduction to the Course

-No readings (please familiarize yourself with course policies in the syllabus)
+No readings - please familiarize yourself with the syllabus.